fleetdm/fleet/.github/ISSUE_TEMPLATE/technical-sub-task.md

 ---
-name: 🎟  Technical sub-task
+name: 🧩  Technical sub-task
-about: Specify an optional technical sub-task for a Scrum user story.
+about: Specify an optional technical sub-task for a user story.
 title: ''
-labels: 'sub-task'
+labels: 'sub-task,:release,#cx'
 assignees: ''

 ---